Documentation for CodeGraph’s workflow system – LangGraph-based orchestration of 21 scenario workflows, composite pipelines, and the exec CI/CD tool.

 Intent Classification¶

-Location: src/workflow/scenarios/_intent/
+Location: src/workflow/orchestration/intent_classifier.py

-from src.workflow.orchestration import classify_intent_node
+from src.workflow.orchestration.intent_classifier import classify_intent_node

 # Called internally by the graph